 What is the screening process?

 The screening process should include annual visits to a physician for yearly breast exams and to discuss any questions or concerns.
 A physician may recommend monthly self–breast exams as well.
 You should have your first mammogram at 40 years of age and then again every one to two years.
 After age 50, you should have yearly mammograms.
 Make an appointment to speak with your doctor if you have symptoms, breast changes or a family history of breast cancer, as earlier testing may be recommended.

 What is a mammogram?

 A mammogram is a special type of X-ray test of the breasts.
 It looks for early signs of breast cancer or other abnormalities.
 Digital mammography, which provides more detailed views of the breast, is recommended.

 An abnormal mammogram does not automatically mean that breast cancer has been found.
 Make sure to follow up with a doctor, who will recommend other tests or exams (for example, MRIs, ultrasounds or biopsies) and may refer you to a breast specialist or surgeon.
 These additional tests or exams will need to be completed before a definite diagnosis can be made.

 No. Breast changes may be related to normal variances, hormonal changes, infections or benign lumps.
 You should see your doctor if you notice breast changes such as lumps, swelling, warmth, redness, dimpling or puckering, itching, rash, sudden nipple discharge or bleeding, persistent pain or changes in size or shape.

 Where can I get a mammogram?

-This information is provided by Arizona Associates for Women’s Health as general information only.
+This information is provided by Steward Medical Group Women’s Health Associates as general information only.
 Please note, this information should not substitute a medical checkup or consultation with a physician.